-You are the Appropriation Minister for Vote Police, and under the Public Finance Act 1989 are accountable to Parliament for Police's financial performance and the setting of our performance expectations.
+You are the Appropriation Minister for Vote Police (part of the wider justice cluster of appropriations), and under the Public Finance Act 1989 are accountable to Parliament for Police's financial performance and the setting of our performance expectations.
 Police administers the expenditure under this vote.
 The operating budget for Police for the 2022/23 financial year is \$2.531 billion, broken down as follows: